pshkrh/asl-py/README.md

 ## Training

+Note: Training is not needed to run the project, cloning / downloading the repository and following the instructions in the Usage section is enough.

 Open up the train.py file, and point the path variable to the path of the dataset on your computer.
 Then, to train the model, simply use the following command: